What Is a Line of Credit?

 Some common fees you might see when looking at different lines of credit include:

-A line of credit usually has a variable interest rate, while a personal loan tends to have a fixed interest rate.
+Lines of credit usually have variable rates, while personal loans tend to have fixed rates.

 Interest rates

 A line of credit often has a variable interest rate that adjusts according to market conditions.
 When interest rates are high, the cost of accessing money in a line of credit increases.
-In most cases, personal loans have fixed interest rates, so the borrower's monthly payment stays the same throughout the term of the loan.
+In most cases, personal loans have fixed interest rates, so the borrower's monthly payment stays the same throughout the loan term.

 Qualifications and approval